A desire for working in the healthcare field is extremely admirable. However, this line of work is not for everyone.

 Before you jump into the healthcare industry, do your research so you can make an informed decision.
 Here are 10 things you might not know about working in the healthcare field.

-According to the Bureau of Labor Statistics (BLS), the healthcare field will have the most job growth of any industry between 2012 and 2022.
-In this 10 year span, the BLS is predicting a total growth of 10.8 to 15.6 percent.
-This translates into 5 million new jobs in the healthcare field by 2022.
+According to the Bureau of Labor Statistics (BLS), the healthcare field will grow much faster than the average for other industries between 2019 and 2029.
+In this 10-year span, the BLS is predicting a total growth of 15 percent.
+This translates into 2.4 million new jobs in the healthcare field by 2029.
 However, not every healthcare career is expected to grow as much or as quickly.
 Some areas are growing faster than others.

 These are the top five fastest growing healthcare occupations: